Michael Avenatti On Trump Case Chances: Stormy Daniels’ Lawyer Won $454 Million In 2017 Federal Court Verdict

 — HuffPost (@HuffPost) March 18, 2018

-As seen in the below CNN video, GOP strategist Rick Wilson surmised that First Lady Melania Trump’s prenup with her husband might be at the heart of Trump’s financial fears when it comes to the lawsuit against Stormy speaking out and spilling further details about her alleged affair with Trump from 2006 to 2007.
+As seen in the below CNN video, GOP strategist Rick Wilson surmised that first lady Melania Trump’s prenup with her husband might be at the heart of Trump’s financial fears when it comes to the lawsuit against Stormy speaking out and spilling further details about her alleged affair with him from 2006 to 2007.